 Whether you’ve prepped your food ahead of time or are making campsite sandwiches for your day out.
 Try these beeswax wraps for your food instead, or get yourself a reusable lunch box to pack things up in.

 Foil is fantastic for wrapping up potatoes and lots of other delicious campfire meals.
 But why not try banana leaves?
 This all natural alternative can be used in the same way and is much better for the environment!
 You can get them at your local asian supermarket, or here.
+Try them out on your next eco friendly camping trip and let us know how you get on!

 |Our two off grid, eco friendly campsites are a fantastic choice if you’re looking for a green camping trip.
 Both in beautiful woodland locations where we offer ‘wild glamping’ bell tents or spacious, secluded tent pitches.
 As well as our fantastic compost toilets we offer outdoor buckets showers, a fun way to shower and help save on water use too.
-We hope to see you in our woodlands soon!|
+We hope to see you in our woodlands soon!